By Glen C. Strathy

 You grow much more from the process of writing a novel.

 Moreover, literature is very much about the relationship between authors and readers.
-It's a sharing of insight from one human being to another.
+It's a sharing of unique imagination and insights from one human being to another.
 Readers can grow from the experience reading of a novel told by a human author.
 I'm not convinced the same value will be created when someone chooses to write a novel with AI.

 Of course, sometimes readers just want a fun, easy read -- some light entertainment.
 But even the genres that are generally looked down on by those who prefer more intellectual reads take more skill, originality, and humanity to write than is generally acknowledged.

 That said, can AI writing apps be of any use to fiction writers?
-Yes, I think they can.
+Yes, I think they can, but only in a limited way.

 Nonetheless, AI writing apps have their uses.